 We love the clever idea behind Game of Phones, where you team up with your phone to beat the other players at the table.
 If you have screen-obsessed kids, this might be a fun one to try.
 It’s simply a deck of cards with instructions that might have you scrolling through your camera roll for the best selfie, searching the house for a scavenger hunt item to take a picture of, or using your texting ability to log a response first.
 If you’re playing with kids, you may need to pull a couple of the more mature cards out of the deck first.
 But other than that, our only complaint is that it’s a little expensive for just a deck of cards.
 But, hey, it’s really clever and we’re excited to see what else this indie gaming company comes up with.

 My kids have really enjoyed the entry-level strategy card game Machi Koro, which I bought because of the cool art.
 (Great job, IDW Games.)
 The concept behind the game is that you’re building a Japanese town, and the villagers want a train station, amusement park, radio tower, and shopping mall in their city.
 The first person to build all of these — which you do by building cheaper (money producing) bakeries, wheat fields, factories, and so on — wins.
 There’s a random element that comes from rolling the dice, and you can thwart your opponents by stealing their money.
-Up to 4 people can play with the basic edition, but the Harbor and Millionaire Row expansions let you add an extra player.
+Up to 4 people can play with the basic edition, but the expansions let you add an extra player.

 If the Dominion card game looks a little geeky, that’s because it is.
 But it’s also one of the most popular strategy card games for older tweens and teens, with dozens of expansions available.
 Each card in this deck gives you different abilities to earn points, and your goal is to create the most efficient hand of cards possible.
 Not all of the cards are used each time you play the game, which means you have endless opportunities to change it up and make it feel like a different game (always a sign of good value in a card game, if you ask me).
 If you’re a very type-A who’ll obsess over getting the perfect hand of cards, you’ll dominate this game.